weaverplatform/docker-weaver/README.md

 Repo for all docker building/composing related to the weaver platform.

 # Status
-In development, currently weaver-server is not dockerable and waiting for a new release.
+In development, broken.
+Waiting for a publicly available weaver-server-virtuoso.

 # Usage